 The change in common building materials has made it necessary for a change in firefighting tactics and practices.
 There has been a ton of research on this, because of the dramatic effect it can have on civilian and firefighter safety and lives.

 This video shows just how different the type of materials that are burning can effect the spread of fire:

 A fire can spread in a room to the point of flashover in as little as 3 minutes, but can be as long as 30 minutes or more, depending on the construction materials used.

-How Long Does it Take a Fire to Double in Size?
+How Long For a Fire to Double in Size